oktavianuu/oktavianuu.github.io/_posts/algorithm-for-noob/2024-09-27-algorithm-for-noob.md

 _Input_: A sequence S of n keys $$a_1, . . . , a_n$$.<br>
 _Output_: The permutation (reordering) of the input sequence such that $$a'_1 \geq a'_2 \geq . . . \geq a'_{n-1} \geq a'_n$$.

 In _sorting_ problem, the instance of a problem might be an array of strings or numbers e.g. `[97, 63, 134, 207, 194, 150]`.
 So, to be specific, an algorithm is a procedure that takes any possible input of instances and transforms it to the desired result or output.
 If you google or ask any sophisticated AI chat-based application about how to solve a sorting problem, there are many different algorithms to solve _sorting_  problem, one of them is **insertion sort**.
 It is an algorithm that works by interatively inserting each element of an unsorted list into its correct position in a sorted portion of a list.
-It is much less effiecient on largest list compared to other advanced algorithms such as _quicksort, heapsort_, or _merge sort_.
-The implementation of _insertion sort_ can be seen as follow:
+It is much less effiecient on largest list compared to other advanced algorithms such as _quicksort, heapsort_, or _merge sort_, but advanced algorithms aren't needed for starters.
+What is important is the basic principle of it.
+After all you might wonder what is algorithm looks like.
+Since algorithm is a procedure, it must be looked a process to achieve something.
+Step by step and clear.
+It is more like _how to do_ something **correctly** and **efficiently**.
+Now back to the _insertion sort_ again, how do we sort an array of elements or number from the smallest to the largest?
+We just need to compare each element and sort them.
+Programmatically we can sort a list of number with the following procedure: list of number need to be sorted = `97, 63, 134, 207, 194, 150`
+1. Compare the second element with the previous element,
+2. Place the smaller element at the first index of the list,
+3. Compare the the next elements to the previous element,
+4. If the preceding element is bigger, shift its position.

+Now we need to translate our way of sorting list into pseudo-code as follows:
 Abstract Pseudo Code:
 ```sql
 procedure insertion_sort(list, n)